ZteClarke/TakingStockOfCrypto/README.md

    - What are the best cryptocurrency stocks for each investment strategy?
    - If someone had 1000 dollars to invest in cryptocurrency what are the best stocks to purchase?

-This project was completed using Python, Tableau, and PowerPoint.
+This project was completed using Python, Tableau, Excel and PowerPoint.